amitvmehndiratta/IVIM-DKI-MRMP2021-old/README.md

 and benign prostatic hyperplasia: comparison of 1.5T vs. 3T MRI.
 Magnetic Resonance Materials in Physics, Biology and Medicine.
 ---------------------------------------------------------------------------------
-**AUTHOR:** Dr. Amit Mehndiratta, Indian Institute of Technology Delhi, India
+Dr. Amit Mehndiratta, Indian Institute of Technology Delhi, India

 E-mail: <amehndiratta@cbme.iitd.ac.in>, <amit.mehndiratta@keble.oxon.org>.
 - If you have any queries or suggestions about this package,